pagkly/Zed/Investopedia3/What Is a Quasi Contract.md

 Quasi contracts outline the obligation of one party to another when the latter is in possession of the original party's property.
 These parties may not necessarily have had a prior agreement with one another.
 The agreement is imposed by law through a judge as a remedy when Person A owes something to Person B because they come into possession of Person A's property indirectly or by mistake.
 The contract becomes enforceable if Person B decides to keep the item in question without paying for it.

 Because the agreement is constructed in a court of law, it is legally enforceable, so neither party has to agree to it.
 The purpose of the quasi contract is to render a fair outcome in a situation where one party has an advantage over another.
-The defendant—the party who acquired the property—must pay restitution to the plaintiff who is the wronged party to cover the [value](https://www.investopedia.com/terms/v/value.asp) of the item.
+The defendant—the party who acquired the property—must pay restitution to the plaintiff who is the wronged party to cover the [[value]](https://www.investopedia.com/terms/v/value.asp) of the item.

-A quasi contract is also known as [an implied contract](https://www.investopedia.com/terms/i/implied_contract.asp).
+A quasi contract is also known as [[an implied contract]](https://www.investopedia.com/terms/i/implied_contract.asp).
 It would be handed down ordering the defendant to pay restitution to the plaintiff.
 The restitution, known in Latin as _quantum meruit,_ or amount earned_,_ is calculated according to the amount or extent to which the defendant was unjustly enriched.

 These contracts are also referred to as constructive contracts as they are created when there is no existing contract between the two parties involved.
 If there is an agreement already in place, though, a quasi contract generally cannot be enforced.